One Square Inch of Silence

-In the verdant wilderness of Olympic National Park lies a small red pebble covering one square inch of space atop a moss-covered log.
-Though easy to miss among the snarls of flourishing flora, this red pebble marks what some claim to be the quietest place in the United States.
+In the verdant wilderness of Washington’s Olympic National Park lies a small red pebble covering one square inch of space atop a moss-covered log.
+Though easy to miss among the snarls of flourishing flora, this red pebble marks what some claim is the quietest place in the United States.

 One Square Inch of Silence, an independent research project created by the author and Emmy Award-winning acoustic ecologist Gordon Hempton, aims to protect the space from human noise intrusions.
 The tiny quiet spot, accessible via a three-mile rainforest hike down the Hoh River Trail near Forks, was designated on April 22, 2005 (Earth Day) as a “noise control project” to ensure the decibel count at the square inch would never rise.